medialab/sandcrawler/SPECS.md

 * an array of url
 * an iterator function

 User can also provide an expressive object rather than a string url through the different feeds if he wants finer and different settings for each of the cases he needs to treat.
+Also, any additional data given should be kept for an eventual later use in the scraping process.

 **Note** - Everything being totally asynchronous, user is free to launch several tasks in parallel if he wants to.